vectrexman/mouse-trap-monitor/README.md

 This is what I used for this project, but most Raspberry PI models would work just as well providing they have GPIO to connect the PIR sensor to:

-* Raspberry PI Zero WH (Wifi for networking and header for easy GPIO use)
+* Raspberry PI Zero WH (Wifi for networking and header for easy GPIO use but your use case may vary!)
 * PIR sensor
 * 3 Dupont jumper wires to connect them with
 * (Optional) Case for PI and a coffee lid to protect the sensor!